eecs-autograder/autograder.io/_sources/index.rst.txt

 maintained at the Computer Science department of the University of Michigan, where it supports 4600 students per semester spread across a dozen courses.

+This documentation is intended for instructors.
+If you are a student, please contact your instructor for assistance.

 .. rubric:: Autograder.io offers:

 * State-of-the-art security using Docker containers as a foundation.